Kishiman/Nodejs-Technical-test/README.md

 - email (unique)
 - password
 - phoneNumber
-- parentCompany (if the user is an employee)
+- parentCompany (if the user is an staff)
 - ownedCompany (if the user is a CEO)
 - address
 - missions